For Graduate Students

 Graduate Writers Website

-At any stage of the writing process, master’s and doctoral students can meet with a trained consultant at the Azusa, Los Angeles, or High Desert campus to receive individualized consultations to help students improve their writing projects, and more importantly, their writing skills.
+At any stage of the writing process, master’s and doctoral students can meet with a writing coach at the Azusa, Los Angeles, or High Desert campus to receive individualized appointments and improve their writing projects and, more importantly, their writing skills.

-- Go to the Writing Center online at apu.mywconline.com.
+- To make an appointment, go to the Writing Center online at apu.mywconline.com.

 - Register and log in.

-- Select a Writing Center location from the dropdown menu.
+- Select a schedule from the dropdown menu.

-- White boxes indicate open 30-minute appointments; select the day, time, and graduate consultant that work best for you.
+- White boxes indicate open 30-minute slots; select the day, time, and graduate writing coach that work best for you.

 - Fill out the appointment form completely.

-- Students may make up to two appointments per week and one appointment per day; if you need to cancel, please do so at least 24 hours in advance.
+- Students may make up to two 30- or 60-minute appointments per week and one appointment per day; if you need to cancel, please do so at least 24 hours in advance.

-Graduate students have the option of meeting with an experienced consultant online.
-Students will upload their paper in advance, then use video or chat during the appointment to work with a consultant in real time.
+Graduate students have the option of meeting with an experienced writing coach online.
+Students will upload their paper in advance, then use video, phone, or chat during the appointment to work with a writing coach in real time.

 - To make an appointment, visit the Writing Center online at apu.mywconline.com.